SOGI: Getting the Terminology Right

 Originally published in TEACH Magazine, Out of the Closet and Into the Classroom Special Issue, 2019

 Gender fluid.
 Two-spirit.
 Trans.
 Cisgender.
 These are some of the terms students can use to describe themselves and where they are on the spectrum of sexual orientation and gender identity.
 Although the language may be new or unfamiliar, experts say that teachers need to be open to using and hearing it so they can acknowledge their students’ identities.

 SO stands for sexual orientation and GI stands for gender identity.
-SOGI 1 2 3 is a program created by: ARC (Awareness.
+SOGI 1 2 3 is a program created by the ARC Foundation (Awareness.
 Respect.
-Capacity), a private foundation based in Vancouver; in collaboration with the BC Ministry of Education; the British Columbia Teachers’ Federation; school districts across the province; the University of British Columbia (UBC) Faculty of Education; other education partners; and LGBTQ+ community organizations.
+Capacity.) in Vancouver, in collaboration with the BC Ministry of Education; the British Columbia Teachers’ Federation; school districts across the province; the University of British Columbia (UBC) Faculty of Education; other education partners; and LGBTQ+ community organizations.
 The program also operates in Alberta and has plans to expand across the rest of Canada.